overturetool/overturetool.github.io/_netmeetings/Net-Meeting-117.md

 ##  Status of the Overture Components

-Next release of Overture [version 2.6.4](https://github.com/overturetool/overture/releases/tag/Release%2F2.6.4) was released on October 29.
+Overture [version 2.6.4](https://github.com/overturetool/overture/releases/tag/Release%2F2.6.4) was released on October 29.

 Overture's VDM-to-Java code-generator has been updated to support

 * VDM-SL's `renamed` construct, see [issue 690](https://github.com/overturetool/overture/issues/690) and
-* Polymorphic types (simple cases), see ([issue 691](https://github.com/overturetool/overture/issues/691).
+* polymorphic types (simple cases), see [issue 691](https://github.com/overturetool/overture/issues/691).

 In addition to that several issues with the code-generator, identified by Leo Freitas, have been fixed.